couchbase-partners/amazon-eks-couchbase/README.md

     curl -O  https://s3.amazonaws.com/packages.couchbase.com/kubernetes/beta/operator.yaml

-Using your favorite text editor, add this line under env.
-This will tell your nodes to request the EKS endpoint rather than the internal IP of the Kubernetes cluster.
+Using your favorite text editor make two changes to the file.

+First add this line under spec:

+    spec:
+      serviceAccountName: couchbase-operator

+Now add the following under env (remove the __*https://*__ if you are copying the endpoint text from the console):

     - name: KUBERNETES_SERVICE_HOST
       value: <your EKS endpoint>

-Be sure to remove the __*https://*__ if you are copying the 'value' from the console.
+This indicates you want to use the service Account couchbase-operator we created earlier;  also it tells your nodes to request the EKS endpoint rather than the internal IP of the Kubernetes cluster.

-Your file should be similar to the following:
+Your file should look similar to the following:

 ![editoperatoryaml](/images/EKS_operator_yaml_edit.png)